Transfer from within UMN - Twin Cities

 - Information received in open-ended questions

-Unfortunately, no. In order to maintain a fair and equitable review process, we hold all prospective transfer students to the same standard.
-All prerequisites must be completed by the end of the spring semester before admission.
+No. In order to maintain a fair and equitable review process, we hold all prospective transfer students to the same standard to complete the prerequisite classes as stated above.

-Immersion Core (I-Core) is a signature experience of the undergraduate program, If admitted, I-Core includes foundational courses in business taken together as a 12-credit cohort experience during one semester.
-It is during the I-core semester in which students will declare their major.
-Students should NOT complete the following courses prior to transfer:
+Impact Core (I-Core) is a signature experience of the undergraduate program.
+I-Core includes foundational courses in business taken together as a 24-credit cohort experience across two semesters.
+It is during the I-core semesters in which students will declare their major.

 Plan registration as if you have not been admitted.
-Rest assured, seats are reserved in Carlson classes for all newly admitted transfer students.
-If admitted, you will register during orientation in the summer.
+Rest assured, seats are reserved in Carlson School classes for all newly admitted transfer students.
+If admitted, you will register during orientation.

 Students should work with their current academic advisor to create a parallel plan as a backup.
 Admissions are competitive and not a guarantee.
 Prerequisites can be used towards our Management Minor and additional programs at the University.
 Visit majors.umn.edu to explore business-related majors.